MapLarge/flat-file-feeds/README.md

 Once a feed has been initialized, the feed\_service reads the feed meta data from the Postgres database and serves up the links via a web service which provides access to the feeds.

-##
-# Creating feeds from definitions
+### Creating feeds from definitions

-The feed\_initializermodule loads the feed definition file, calls a helper modulefeed\_def\_readerto parse the file and create: WebsiteFeedConstructor , DirectoryFeedConstructor , DatabaseFeedConstructor, instances.
+The feed\_initializer module loads the feed definition file, calls a helper module feed\_def\_reader to parse the file and create: WebsiteFeedConstructor , DirectoryFeedConstructor , DatabaseFeedConstructor, instances.
 Each of these classes inherits from the FeedConstructorclass which provides all common feed functionality.
 Each constructor will create a feed in the database that correspond to each feed as well as saving a CSV file with the results of the feed construction for use in serving up the Atom feed.

 The command line for creating a feed is the "feed\_initializer.py" file and takes a single argument with the – d .
 Below, the first example runs the included website scraping sample.